stevenmhunt/cucumber-extra/README.md

 - Manage all of your profiles with a YAML file (no more annoying CLI arguments!)
 - Additional hooks including `BeforeStep`, `AfterStep`, and `BeforeValue`.
 - Configurable delays and retry handling for steps.
-- Enhanced type handling on all step definition arguments.
+- Enhanced type handling for step definition arguments.
-- Templating engine support on all step definition arguments.
+- Template engine support for step definition arguments.

-Lots more extra coming soon!

 <img alt="My friend: Can you not be extra for 10 minutes?
 Me 11 minutes later (bird in a vegetable costume)" src="https://img.ifunny.co/images/11f611b03215913c50e0afdcbe321cbb201ab852771f766ef60484ff8e5add1f_1.jpg" width="300" />